 Step 3: Adding Your Quiz to Your WordPress Site

-You can now add your quiz to any post or page, or any widget-ready area of your WordPress theme.
-In our example, we’ll add the quiz to a page, but the steps will be similar when adding the quiz to other areas of your WordPress site.
+You can now add your quiz to any post, page, or widget-ready area.
+In our example, we’ll add it to a page, but the steps are similar for other areas of your WordPress site.

 To start, go to Pages » Add New in your WordPress admin area.
 Once inside the content editor, click on the ‘+’ button to add a new block.